 UNICEF is appealing for USD 11.5 million to respond to the Ebola outbreak in DRC.
-The total UNICEF requirement of is currently funded up to USD 8.7 million thanks to the World Bank Pandemic Emergency Facility, USAID, ECHO, CERF, the Mercury Foundation, CIDA, GAVI and the national committees for UNICEF.
+The total UNICEF requirement of is currently funded up to USD 8.7 million thanks to the World Bank Pandemic Emergency Facility, USAID, CERF, the Mercury Fund, CIDA, GAVI and the national committees for UNICEF.

 Typhaine Daems est Volontaire des Nations Unies, chargée de communication digitale à l’UNICEF RDC.
 Elle est s'occupe tout particulièrement de la gestion des réseaux sociaux et du blog.